-The PQN team are holding an accreditation training session on Tuesday 14 December from 9.30am to 12.30pm.
-This training will cover what an accreditation is, how to prepare for it as a service being reviewed, and how to prepare for it as a reviewer.
+The PQN team regularly holds accreditation training which covers what an accreditation review is, how to prepare for it as a service being reviewed, and how to prepare for it as a reviewer.

-For further information about this event, please contact the PQN project team at email@example.com.
+For further information about these events, please contact the PQN project team at firstname.lastname@example.org.

 Webinar #4 - Tuesday 15 September 2020